 If you do not have access to such a facility through your institute or the project you are working on, you can request access by applying for the IS-ENES3 Trans-national Access call.

-If the options above are not available to you, ESMValTool also offers features to make it easier to download the data.
+If the options above are not available to you, ESMValTool also offers a feature to make it easy to download CMIP6, CMIP5, CMIP3, CORDEX, and obs4MIPs from ESGF.